Generic linear systems for projective CR manifolds: Approximately holomorphic geometry for projective CR manifolds

 defines the bundle map of equation \ref{eq:bmap1}.

-The local bundles $\mathcal{J}^r_{D_h,n,m}$ glue into the non-linear bundle $\mathcal{J}^r_\mathcal{\mathcal{F}}(M,\mathbb{C}^m)_i$ : let $y\in M$ be a point belonging to two different charts centered at $x_0$ and $x_1$ respectively.
-If we send $y$ in both charts to the origin via a translation, then the change of coordinates restricts to the leaf through the origin to a holomorphic map fixing the origin.
-The fibers over $y$ are related by the action of the holomorphic r-jet of the bi-holomorphism $\Psi_{k,x_0,x_1,i}$.
-If we only take the linear part of the action we have a vector bundle map
+The local bundles ${\mathcal{J}}^r_{D_h,n,m}$ glue into the non-linear bundle ${\mathcal{J}}^r_{\rm{CR}}(M,{\mathbb C}^m)_i$: let $y\in M$ be a point belonging to two different charts centered at $x_0$ and $x_1$ respectively.
+If we send $y$ in both charts to the origin via a translation, then the change of coordinates restricts to the leaf through the origin to a bi-holomorphic map fixing the origin.
+The fibers over $y$ are related by the action of the holomorphic r-jet of the bi-holomorphism.
+If we only take the linear part of the action, there is an induced vector bundle map